-Determining the impact of hostel amenities on student academic performance is crucial given the increasing demand for excellence among students.
+The academic performance of students is multifaceted phenomenon influenced by various factors including study space, teaching method and personal characteristics one often overlooked aspect that can significantly impact academic performance is the availability and quality of amenities provided in hostels where many students reside during their academic tenure.
 However, there has been limited research conducted in Northern universities on this issue.
-This paper aimed to evaluate the impact of hostel amenities on students' academic performance in Federal Universities in North East Nigeria, intending to provide guidance for the provision of adequate amenities and services to enhance student satisfaction in their hostels.
+This paper aimed to evaluate the relationship between academic performance of students and amenities provided in hostels in Federal Universities in North East Nigeria, intending to provide guidance for the provision of adequate amenities and services to enhance students' satisfaction in their hostels.
 The population for this study consisted of students residing on campus in the study area, totaling 32,256 across seven federal university hostel blocks.
-A sample size of 2,700 students was selected for data collection using a proportional sampling technique based on the hostel blocks.
-A five-point Likert scale questionnaire was used as the data collection instrument, and pretesting surveys were conducted to validate the questionnaire.
-The collected data were analyzed using regression analysis.
-The findings indicated that amenities such as electricity supply, bathrooms, sporting facilities, recreational facilities, common rooms, wardrobes, internet services, surveillance cameras, wall sockets, whiteboards, fans, and plumbing showed positive coefficients with p-values less than 0.05, indicating a positive and significant effect on students' academic performance.
-Additionally, the results revealed that amenities like toilets, fire extinguishers, and laundry services had a weak negative impact on the relationship between amenity provision and students' academic performance.
+A sample size of 2,717 students was selected for data collection using a proportional sampling technique based on the hostel blocks.
+A fivepoint Likert scale questionnaire was used as the data collection instrument, and pretesting surveys were conducted to validate the questionnaire.
+The collected data were analyzed using correlation analysis.
+The findings indicated that amenities such as electricity supply, bathrooms, sporting facilities, recreational facilities, common rooms, wardrobes, internet services, surveillance cameras, wall sockets, whiteboards, fans, and plumbing have direct relationship with academic performance, indicating a positive and significant effect on students' academic performance.
+The correlation coefficients range from -1 to 1, where the sign indicates the direction of the relationship (positive or negative), and the absolute value represents the strength of the relationship, with larger values indicating stronger correlations.
 The study recommends regular assessments and feedback mechanisms to identify areas for improvement.
-Regular evaluations and students engagement strategies will facilitate informed decision - making and resource allocation and address any issues immediately, especially with critical amenities like water supply, showers, and kitchen equipment.
-Delays in repairs can worsen the problem and lead to higher costs.
+Regular evaluations and students engagement strategies will facilitate informed decision - making and resource allocation and address any issues immediately